 - PROFESSOR | Genetics and Genomic Sciences

-Ph.
-D., State University of New York at Albany
+MS, State University of New York at Albany

-M.S., State University of New York at Albany
+Ph D, State University of New York at Albany

 The explosion of large-scale, high-throughput technologies in the biological sciences demands a comprehensive view of biological systems.
 Dr. Zhu’s research focuses on analyzing large-scale high-throughput data: